How to Use MQTT in Node-RED.

 "Screenshot of mqtt broker config node's security tab"

-1. Username: Enter the username you created in the HiveMQ Access Management tab.
-If you are using another broker, use the corresponding username.
+1. Enter the Username that you created in the HiveMQ Access Management tab.
+If you're using a different broker, use the appropriate username for that broker.

-2. Password: Enter the password associated with the username.
+2. Enter the Password associated with that username.

 Publishing Data to a Topic on MQTT Broker